facebookresearch/ParlAI/docs/source/tutorial_worlds.md

 so we must _pad_ the batch with empty tokens to make our tensors full rectangles.

-As a simple algorithm for minimizing padding, we can simply "group" similarly lengthed examples so they are processed at the same time.
+As a simple algorithm for minimizing padding, we can simply "group" similarly length examples so they are processed at the same time.
 To do this, we will maintain a sort of buffer of many possible conversations.

 Let's imagine we have a buffer of 12 conversations going on at once, and a